An almost 50-year fascination with China led Professor Steve Cohn, Charles W. and Arvilla S. Timme Chair in E...

 Yes, yes, yes!!!

 6. How many letters of recommendation do I need?

 For Knox College you need two faculty recommendations.
 If your program requests two or more faculty recommendations, you may ask the same faculty recommenders to provide letters for both the internal and the external processes.
 However, if your program provider does not require recommendations, or only one recommendation, you still need to get two recommendation for the Knox internal application process.

 The Knox application process (studyabroad.knox.edu - the Terra Dotta online application system) includes a recommendation module for the names and email addresses of your faculty recommenders, who will then receive email instructions about uploading their letters into your application account.
 You will also need to give clear and careful instructions to faculty recommenders when you apply to your chosen program's provider about how their letters are to be conveyed: many programs have online application systems; some require letterhead for recommendation letters; a few still require snail mail letters sent directly from faculty recommenders.

 8. Do my letters have to be from faculty members?

-Knox requires that two recommendations be from faculty.
-A third recommendation may be from a mentor or supervisor.
+Knox requires that two recommendations be from professors.
+A third recommendation may be from a coach, mentor or supervisor.

 9. How can I make a strong and convincing case for participation in the off-campus program of my choosing?